rust-lang/blog.rust-lang.org/posts/2022-10-28-gats-stabilization.md

 Okay, so how did we end up with the required `Self: 'a` bound.
 Well, let's take a look at the `next` method.
 It returns `Self::Item<'a>`, and we have an argument `&'a mut self`.
 We're getting a bit into the details of the Rust language, but because of that argument, we know that `Self: 'a` must hold.
 So, we require that bound.

-We're requiring these bounds now to leave room in the future to potentially imply these automatically (and of course because it should help users writing traits with GATs).
-They shouldn't interfere with any real use-cases, but if you do encounter a problem, check out the issue mentioned in the error abovee.
+We're requiring these bounds now to leave room in the future to potentially imply these automatically (and of course because it should help users write traits with GATs).
+They shouldn't interfere with any real use-cases, but if you do encounter a problem, check out the issue mentioned in the error above.
 And if you want to see a fairly comprehensive testing of different scenarios on what bounds are required and when, check out the relevant [test file](https://github.com/rust-lang/rust/blob/f2702e922ba31e49d6167f5651d4545646dcf22d/src/test/ui/generic-associated-types/self-outlives-lint.rs).

 ## Conclusion

 Hopefully the limitations brought up here and explanations thereof don't detract from overall excitement of GATs stabilization.
 Sure, these limitations do, well, *limit* the number of things you can do with GATs. *However*, we would not be stabilizing GATs if we didn't feel that GATs are not still *very* useful.
-Additionally, we wouldn't be stabilization GATs if we didn't feel that the limitations weren't solvable (and in a backwards-compatible manner).
+Additionally, we wouldn't be stabilizing GATs if we didn't feel that the limitations weren't solvable (and in a backwards-compatible manner).

 To conclude things, all the various people involved in getting this stabilization to happen deserve the utmost thanks.
 As said before, it's been 6.5 years coming and it couldn't have happened without everyone's support and dedication.
 Thanks all!